Doxuno

 GOVERNING LAW AND DISPUTE RESOLUTION

 The binding provisions of this LOI shall be governed by and construed in accordance with the laws of the State of Delaware, without regard to its conflict-of-laws principles.
-Any disputes regarding the binding provisions shall be resolved in the state or federal courts located in Delaware.
-To the extent the parties elect arbitration in any definitive agreement, such arbitration shall be governed by the Federal Arbitration Act, 9 U.S.C. §§ 1 et seq.
-If the Transaction, taken together with the parties’ other holdings, would meet the jurisdictional thresholds of the Hart-Scott-Rodino Antitrust Improvements Act, 15 U.S.C. § 18a, the parties shall cooperate in making the required pre-merger notifications to the Federal Trade Commission and the Antitrust Division of the Department of Justice and shall observe the statutory waiting period before closing.
+Any dispute regarding the binding provisions shall be resolved in the state or federal courts located in the State of Delaware.
+To the extent the parties elect arbitration in any definitive agreement, such arbitration shall be governed by the Federal Arbitration Act, 9 U.S.C. §§1 et seq.
+If the Transaction, taken together with the parties' other holdings, would meet the jurisdictional thresholds of the Hart-Scott-Rodino Antitrust Improvements Act, 15 U.S.C. §18a, the parties shall cooperate in making the required pre-merger notifications and observe the statutory waiting period before closing.

-Except for the sections expressly identified as "Binding" above (including, as applicable, the Exclusivity and Confidentiality provisions), nothing in this LOI shall be construed to create any binding obligation on either party to proceed with, or consummate, the proposed Transaction.
-Either party may withdraw from discussions at any time and for any reason without liability to the other party.
-The parties’ legal rights and obligations with respect to the Transaction itself shall arise only upon the execution of a definitive, written agreement.
-The parties expressly invoke the framework articulated in the Restatement (Second) of Contracts §§ 26 and 27 distinguishing preliminary negotiations and agreements to agree from enforceable contracts, and intend that this LOI operate as a non-binding expression of intent except for the provisions expressly designated as binding.
-For any Transaction involving an interest in real property, the parties further acknowledge that no transfer of such interest shall be effective absent a writing satisfying the applicable statute of frauds (e.g., Cal.
-Civ.
-Code § 1624; N.Y.
-Gen. Oblig.
-Law § 5-703).
+Except for the sections expressly designated as "Binding" above (including, as applicable, the Exclusivity/No-Shop, Confidentiality, Expenses, and Public Announcements provisions and this Governing-Law clause), nothing in this LOI creates any binding obligation on either party to proceed with or consummate the proposed Transaction, and either party may withdraw from discussions at any time, for any reason, without liability.
+The parties' rights and obligations with respect to the Transaction itself shall arise only upon execution of a definitive written agreement (Restatement (Second) of Contracts §§26-27, distinguishing preliminary negotiations and agreements to agree from enforceable contracts).

 SENDER